shoeke/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: January 18, 2019

+**Today's Progress**:FINISHED 26 Unplugged!!!Finally.
+I think it looks pretty good.
+Learn some great testing sites including Google Mobile Tester, Matt Kesley responsive tester, and I tried to download Xcode but it needed the Mojave op system and I'm currently using Sierra and am waiting to upgrade because I keep hearing there are lots of issues including slowing down of the system.
+Also got through a good section of the Treehouse Web Devel track doing the Bootstrap section.
+**Thoughts** Would like to keep going on Treehouse and finish the bootstrap and I think the Sass section.
+I could get a head start on wordpress or more likely spend a week trying to go back over javaScript yet again.

 ### Day 17: January 17, 2019

 **Today's Progress**: Not as much progress today.
 I did read all the Skillcrush material on testing and made notes but did not go thru the website Unplugged with it yet.
 Hopefully tomorrow.
 I went into Treehouse for the first time in a while and did the first section for Bootstrap.
 Will continue that over the next week.